 by Steven Doyle

 Pecan Lodge has a huge selection of beef just waiting for the order.
-Do something super kind and order a side of fried chicken while at the Deep Ellum restaurant.
-It is something he will be bragging about to the boys at his office on Monday.
+Do something super cool and order a side of fried chicken while at the Deep Ellum restaurant.
+It is something you will be bragging about to the boys at the office the next day.

-On a bit of a budget but want to raise dad’s cholesterol count for the day?
-Take him to Deli News in North Dallas where they make these humongous sandwiches piled high like they do in those famous New York delis we pine for.
-Make day famous for a day and snap a photo of him opening up his shoppers into one of these monsters.
+On a bit of a budget but want to jolt your cholesterol level?
+Head to Deli News in North Dallas where they make these humongous sandwiches piled high like they do in those famous New York delis we pine for.
+Snap a selfie with this monster while digging your choppers into one of these.

-Dad will think you are his favorite child when presented with this beast of a dinner.
-The pig head at CBD Provisions is legendary and served with a pile of fresh tortillas and an assortment of sauces that will absolutely make him squeal.
+When presented with this beast of a dinner your friends will gasp with pleasure.
+The pig head at CBD Provisions is legendary and served with a pile of fresh tortillas and an assortment of sauces that will make anyone squeal.

 John Tesar’s Knife at the Highland on Mockingbird is a beef Mecca.
-You do not even have to spring for the 240-day aged haunch to win dad’s love and adoration, the menu has a smattering of steaks priced for any budget.
-We heard that your old man likes a good bone-in rib-eye, but that is just the word on the street.
+You do not even have to spring for the 240-day aged haunch to win over even the toughest meat curmudgeon, and the menu has a smattering of steaks priced for any budget.
 Incidentally, the best wedge salad in town.

-Rapscallion will require a reservation because people in the know will be escorting their favorite paterfamilias into the Lowest Greenville Avenue restaurant this weekend for a huge selection of meats, and this bad ass burger.
+Rapscallion will require a reservation because people in the know enjoy this Lowest Greenville Avenue restaurant known huge selection of meats, killer oyster selection and this bad ass burger.

-Sometimes, just sometimes, your dad will tell you about the time he had the best surf and turf ever.
-It may have been at Chamberlain’s Fish Market Grill.
-Chef-Owner Richard Chamberlain knows his way around both steaks and seafood and plates a mean dish for Dad’s Day.
+As legends may have it the surf and turf at Chamberlain’s Fish Market Grill may be the very best the city has to offer.
+Chef-Owner Richard Chamberlain knows his way around both steaks and seafood and plates a mean dish for any occasion.

-Lockhart Smokehouse in Bishop Arts and Plano will be working over time to ensure that you dad does not take a match to those tired briquettes.
-These folks have it under control and use the most manly of woods, post oak, to torch their giant slabs of beef just for your dear old pa.
-Take advantage of their hospitality this weekend.
+Lockhart Smokehouse in Bishop Arts and Plano works overtime to ensure that you never take a match to those tired briquettes at home.
+These folks have it under control and use the most manly of woods, post oak, to torch their giant slabs of beef just for your friends and family.

 Looking for some old school charm?
 Dunston’s on Lovers Land in Dallas has you covered.
 They even serve prime for a few bucks more.
-Do something extra spiffy and take him through the Backdoor Bar.
-He will feel all VIP.
+Do something extra spiffy and enter through the Backdoor Bar.
+You will feel all VIP.
 Mesquite is the wood of choice at Dunston’s.

 Thinking lamb chops, or perhaps a hunk of pork?
-Wait, dad may want a steak after all.
+Steaks might be the crowd choice as well.
 And he is really into the wine thing, right?
-Too many questions, just take him to Pappas Bros. and let him decide.
-The place is steep up in sommeliers, too.
+Too many questions, just head to Pappas Bros. and let the majority decide.
+The place is ripe up in sommeliers, too.

-Want something totally unique for dad’s mouth on his day?
+Have a hankering for something unique to put in your belly?
 YO Steakhouse has you covered.
-There will be a bit of game, beef and even a deep fried lobster to tickle his belly just right.
-Tucked away in Dallas’ West End you will be sure to find something special for the man who changed your diapers and paid for college.
+There will be a bit of game, beef and even a deep fried lobster to tickle your belly just right.
+Tucked away in Dallas’ West End you will be sure to find something terrifically special.